 On completion of this course, the student will be able to:

-- Critically analyse and co-produce understandings and applications of 'health humanities and arts' as an evolving field of inquiry, drawing upon different forms of critique
+- Students will be able to critically analyse and appraise understandings and applications of ¿health humanities and arts¿ as an evolving field of inquiry.

-- Understand some of the practicalities, challenges and opportunities of applying health humanities and arts approaches to particular health-related issues.
+- Students will show critical understanding of some of the practicalities, challenges and opportunities of applying health humanities and arts approaches to particular health-related issues, demonstrating appropriate reflexivity.